 Sandoval County opened a new a new high-quality, climate-controlled tiny animal shelter in 2021, just in time for the alarming spike of homeless pets not only in Sandoval county but nationwide.
 The addition of the shelter, has significantly increased Animal Protection efforts and has proven to be a lifesaver for many pets.
 The shelter houses animals, on a short-term basis before they're returned to an owner or transferred to a permanent facility.

-Sandoval County follows the No-kill, as a philosophical principle, and the Sheriffs Office's partnership with the Community Services Department this year has proven extremely successful in caring for impounded animals and in finding homes for animals that were taken into our custody.
-In 2023 Animal Control Officers handled a total of 1121 calls for service.
+The Sheriffs Office's in partnership with the Community Services Department this year has proven extremely successful in caring for impounded animals and in finding homes for animals that were taken into our custody.
+In 2024 Animal Control Officers handled a total of 910 calls for service.